-Combine first 7 ingredients in medium bowl.
-Place fish in an oven safe dish.
+Combine the first 7 ingredients in a medium bowl.
+Place fish in an oven-safe dish.
 Season with salt and pepper (I used two pinches of sea salt and ½ teaspoon of fresh ground pepper.
 I like to limit my salt, so you might want more.)
 Press shrimp mixture evenly over top of fish.
 Cover and refrigerate.

 Preheat oven to 350°.
 Bake fish uncovered until cooked through (flakes easily with a fork).
 My filets were fairly thick so it took about 30 minutes.